 False!
 Tan skin might give you a so-called “healthy” glow in the short term, but it’s almost certain to wreak havoc on your skin’s health—especially if you have acne.
 Along with increasing your risk for skin cancer down the road, sunbathing can dry your skin out, tricking your sebaceous glands to produce more oil.
-Add to that the fact that sun exposure can cause skin to shed more cells, and you have the perfect environment for clogged pores and resulting breakouts.
+Add to that the fact that sun exposure can cause the skin to shed more cells, and you have the perfect environment for clogged pores and resulting breakouts.
 Always wear a non-comedogenic (which means non-pore-clogging) sunscreen with at least SPF 15 before going outside.

 Myth: Sweating cleans out pores.

 False!
 Exercising is great for your health, but vigorous exercise stimulates oil production.
-This combined with heat, perspiration and friction, can aggravate acne on your forehead, chest, back and elsewhere on your body.
+This combined with heat, perspiration, and friction can aggravate acne on your forehead, chest, back and elsewhere on your body.
 Of course, that doesn’t mean you shouldn’t exercise, but just be sure to shower and thoroughly cleanse areas prone to breakouts.
 If you play a sport that requires headgear or pads, try lining your equipment with a clean, cotton cloth that can help absorb sweat, while decreasing friction and irritation.

 Myth: Scrubs are great for acne.